KTH/devops-course/contributions/essay/slarse/graph_introduction.md

 assignments [@srinivasa2012data].
 For example, a node representing a person could have the label "Person", which makes it very easy to query for Person node.
-Figure @fig:pg shows a PG graph example of the same data as was presented in Fig. @sec:rdf-example.
+Figure @fig:pg shows a PG graph example of the same data as was presented in Fig. \ref{sec:rdf-example}.
 Another important difference between RDF graphs and PG is that the latter has no standardized query language, although it should be noted that efforts are underway to standardize a Graph Query Language (GQL) [@gqlstandard;@gqlmanifesto;@w3c2019workshop;@angles2018g].